Undergraduate Scholarships

 Give to the Tu and Pi-Fang Chen Scholarship

-Dr. Chen was born in I-Lan City (Yilan), Taiwan and graduated from National Cheng Kung University in Tainan City with a degree in Metallurgical Engineering.
-He chose to attend the University of Minnesota for graduate school based on the strength of the program in Metallurgical Engineering and its emphasis on the emerging field of Materials Science.
-Dr. Chen feels very fortunate to have worked for his advisor, Professor John M. Sivertsen, as he was able to obtain valuable background in materials science, solid state physics, and in science of magnetic materials.
-This served him well in his career at IBM, Northrop and Xerox Palo Alto Research Center, In 1983, he founded Komag Inc. to manufacture thin film magnetic media and achieved a great deal of success in business and in advancing the technology for increasing the recording density of magnetic media in hard disk drives.
-In recognition of the support from the University and from Professor Sivertsen that allowed Dr. Chen and his family to pursue their American dream, the Chen's would like to fund this scholarship.
+Dr. Chen was born in I-Lan City (Yilan), Taiwan and graduated from National Cheng Kung University in Tainan City with a degree in metallurgical engineering.
+He chose to attend the University of Minnesota for graduate school based on the strength of the program in metallurgical engineering and its emphasis on the emerging field of materials science.
+Dr. Chen feels very fortunate to have worked for his advisor, Professor John M. Sivertsen, as he was able to obtain valuable background in materials science, solid state physics, and in the science of magnetic materials.
+This served him well in his career at IBM, Northrop, and the Xerox Palo Alto Research Center.
+In 1983, he founded Komag Inc. to manufacture thin film magnetic media.
+This business venture was successful in advancing the technology for increasing the recording density of magnetic media in hard disk drives.
+The Chen's would like to fund this scholarship in recognition of the support they received from the University and from Professor Sivertsen.
+This support allowed Dr. Chen and his family to pursue their American dream.
 Special consideration will be given to undergraduate students wishing to pursue graduate school for materials science and engineering.

 +